SummerBootFramework/jExpress/README.md

-# Summer Boot Framework
+# Summer Boot Framework — jExpress v2.6.6

 [View Changelog (CHANGES)](CHANGES)

+> **Java 21+ · Netty 4.2 · Guice 7 · Jakarta EE · Virtual Threads**

 Summer Boot Framework was initiated by a group of developers in 2004 to provide a high-performance, free, customizable, and lightweight Netty JAX-RS RESTful, WebSocket, and gRPC service with JPA and other powerful reusable non-functional features.
 Since 2011, it has been adopted by several Toronto law firms to customize their back-end services.

-Its sub-project, jExpress (a.k.a.
-Summer Boot Framework Core), focuses on solving the following non-functional and operational maintainability requirements, which are (probably) not yet available in Spring Boot.
+Its sub-project, **jExpress** (a.k.a.
+Summer Boot Framework Core), focuses on solving the following non-functional and operational maintainability requirements.

 ![Summer Boot Overview](SummerBootOverview.png)